OsamaBab/Console-based-Banking-Application/README.md

 o	Customers can select accounts to deposit funds. o	Customers can withdraw funds if they have sufficient balances. o	Customers can transfer funds between the same accounts’ types while ensuring they have sufficient balances.
-•	Customers Logout: Confirmed logout process using
+•	Customers Logout: Confirmed logout process using.
 •	Error Handling: The system includes comprehensive error messages for both invalid inputs and operations.
 •	Data Persistence: All the bank customers’ data including their accounts and transactions data are loaded, saved and stored in a JSON file.